julielk/rock-paper-scissors/README.md

 # rock-paper-scissors
-Rock, Paper, Scissors is a classic hand game that is widely known and played.
+Rock, Paper, Scissors is a classic hand game that is widely known and played by two players.
-The game is played by two players, who simultaneously choose one of three options: rock, paper or scissors.rock.

 The rules of the Rock, Paper, Scissors game are quite simple:

 1. The game is played by two players, who simultaneously choose one of three options: rock, paper or scissors.

 2. The game is determined by a simple set of rules: rock beats scissors, scissors beat paper, and paper beats rock.

 3. If both players choose the same option, the game is a tie.